shiquan/bamdst/README.md

 # Known bugs

-For large region, like whole genome region, bamdst may go crash with a segmental fault.
-I have noticed issues like this, and this bug can be tolerated by split large region into several small pieces.
+For a large region, like whole genome region, bamdst may go crash with a segmental fault.
+I have noticed issues like this, and this bug can be tolerated by split a large region into several small pieces.
 However, this bug may not be fixed until next major update.